 - MWRA's Garden and Landscaping Water Conservation Tips gives detailed information on saving water with your lawn, along with other water-conscious landscaping approaches.

 - MassDEP's Lawns & Landscapes in Your Watershed web page provides information on landscape design and maintenance that protects your family and local water resources.

-- Water-Efficient Landscaping by EPA explains advantages and principles of wise water use.
+- Water-Smart Landscapes by EPA explains advantages and principles of wise water use.